How can I get involved in E2P?

 E2P tools will initially be developed for the following platforms:

-- Primary care: Telus PS Suite, Accuro QHR, and OSCAR Electronic Medical Record (EMR).
+- Primary care: Telus PS Suite, Accuro QHR, and OSCAR Pro

 What change management supports are available for clinicians?

-Change management supports will assist clinicians to integrate evidence-based tools into their workflows and provide guidance on how to optimize use at the point of care.
+Mainpro+ accredited change management supports assist clinicians to integrate evidence-based tools into their workflows and provide guidance on how to optimize use at point-of-care.

 In primary care, clinicians and organizations have access to:

-- Tailored, individualized supports to enable meaningful implementation and adoption.
+- Tailored supports to enable meaningful implementation and adoption.

 - Change management specialists from the eHealth Centre of Excellence to support installation and provide training.

-- Academic detailing service with a trained clinical pharmacist from CEP to support users with applying the evidence in their local practice.
+- Academic detailing with a trained clinical pharmacist from the CEP to support users with applying the evidence into local practice.

 In acute care, hospital sites have access to: